neuralmagic/deepsparse/examples/classification/README.md

 # Image Classification Example

-This directory holds an examples scripts and notebooks for benchmarking and serving image classification models using the [DeepSparse](https://docs.neuralmagic.com/deepsparse//index.html) inference engine.
+This directory holds example scripts and notebooks for benchmarking and serving image classification models using the [DeepSparse](https://docs.neuralmagic.com/deepsparse//index.html) inference engine.
 These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own [ONNX](https://github.com/onnx/onnx) file.

 ## Installation
 The dependencies for this example can be installed using `pip` and the supplied `requirements.txt` file:
 ```bash